ostoik/HM/README.md

 The Diamond face has sections that will be sold at NFT-land, until they develop into its own Metaverse Nation.
-The Bee top left corner symbolicly represent if your software is in Work Mode or Pleasure Mode the Recycle bin bottom right is for my current business: Refubrishing and Recycling Portable electronics. top Center is our own wallet where we hope XRPL to regulate it or any company that is capable of.
+The Bee top left corner symbolicly represent if your software is in Work Mode or Pleasure Mode the Recycle bin bottom right is for my current business: Refubrishing and Recycling Portable electronics. top Center is our own wallet regulated by the XRPL or any company that is capable of that.
 3 lines top right corner opens the App Menu containing profile, settings, messeges etc...
-Every Monetary transaction will be done by crypto 1st and thru our own wallet, where I hope XRPL can come benefica both ways.
+Every Monetary transaction will be done by crypto 1st and thru our own wallet, where I hope XRPL can come benefical both ways.